 Abstraction and Realism converge in my digital darkroom and playfully blur each other’s boundaries.
 Using state-of-the art editing techniques, elements of individual photographs are isolated, transformed and moved into place among elements similarly isolated from other photographs.
 This process allows compositions to come into being with spontaneity, serendipity, and fun.
 The result is a sort of alchemical surprise that references both the “real” world, and the dreamy, imagination-fueled world of the abstract.

 As a photographer, my attention is attracted to the natural beauty and rustic architecture near my home along the Mississippi River in northwest Illinois, USA.
-Small river-communities such as Galena, Savanna, and Thomson serve as gateways to the surrounding old-growth forest, wildlife refuge, unglaciated terrain, backwaters and migratory bird routes.
+Small river-communities such as Galena, Savanna, and Thomson serve as gateways to the surrounding forest, wildlife refuge, unglaciated terrain, backwaters and migratory bird routes.
 This is where most of the individual “source images” for my compositions are captured and combined.

 About twelve thousand years ago, big chunks of ice drifted slowly across the planet during a long geological event known as a glacial period.
 These big chunks of ice were REALLY big—as big as mountains.
 As they moved across the earth, they crunched and crushed everything in their path, scraping the surface flat in some places and creating entirely new topographical features in others.
 Trees, hills, you name it—if it was stationary, too slow, or too stupid to get out of the way it became grist for the glacial mill.